'It's getting worse': how the COVID-19 pandemic affected immigration in the United States

 During the Trump presidency, the administration revised the US immigration system and reduced the number of refugee admissions to a historic low, severely limiting legal immigration.

-The COVID-19 pandemic accelerated the process of changes in the system - it was suggested that people seeking asylum should not be allowed out for the safety of public health.
+The COVID-19 pandemic has accelerated the process of change in the system - it was proposed not to let asylum seekers through for public health safety reasons

-“During the pandemic, the administration effectively closed the way for refugees on the southern border,” Pierce said. - Legal immigration, especially family immigration, has sharply decreased.
-In addition, the drawing of the green card lottery almost stopped and the number of temporary foreign workers arriving in the country was significantly reduced. ”
+“During the pandemic, the administration effectively closed the road to refugees at the southern border,” Pierce said. - Legal immigration, especially family immigration has dropped sharply.
+In addition, the drawing of the green card lottery has almost stopped and the number of temporary foreign workers arriving in the country has been significantly reduced. "